-Solaris: Offworld Combat, the next VR shooter from Firewall Zero Hour developers First Contact Entertainment, is out now for Rift and Quest.
-While the game has “launched” it’s currently in what’s known as “pre-season” with major features like a party / friend invite system still coming.
-Here are my thoughts on the latest VR shooter to hit the scene!
+Solaris: Offworld Combat, the next VR shooter from Firewall Zero Hour developers First Contact Entertainment, is out now for PSVR, Rift and Quest.
+Check out our impressions in our Solaris: Offworld Combat review!

-Following up one of the most successful and well-known PSVR games, Firewall Zero Hour, is no small task.
-Especially when your next game, in this case Solaris, launches first on different headsets.
+Following up on one of the most successful and well-known PSVR games, Firewall Zero Hour, is no small task.
+Especially when your next game, in this case Solaris, launches first on different headsets (before the recent PSVR homecoming).
 But for all its differences and unique challenges, I think Solaris is still mostly a worthy follow-up to the breakout PSVR hit.

 The big difference here is that Solaris is not a realistic-style tactical military shooter.
 At all.
 Whereas Firewall borrows heavy inspiration from the likes of Rainbow Six and Ghost Recon, Solaris is more like an alternate reality sci-fi version of Quake with its focus on pick-up-and-playability and quick-paced gameplay.